Invadermonky/BareBonesTemplatePack/README.md

 # BareBones Template Modpack
+BareBones is a template modpack for Minecraft 1.12.2 that aims to create a minimalistic standardized mod list that can be used as a base for new modpacks or a means of updating old modpacks to the new standards.

+Effort was made to ensure that the only mods included in the template by default are those that provide QoL improvements, game optimizations, or bugfixes without directly affecting gameplay.

+BareBones also includes a pre-configured Crash Assistant problematic mods config, allowing users to easily identify mods that cause significant issues, or those that are superseded by other mods within the pack.

+This pack ***DOES NOT*** include any new content or gameplay modifications outside of minor tweaks present in Universal Tweaks.

+This pack ***DOES NOT*** include any type of shader or lighting enhancement mods beyond those that directly improve performance.

+---

 ## Installation Instructions

+---

 ## Included Mods
 - **[Advancement Locator](https://www.curseforge.com/minecraft/mc-mods/advancement-locator)** - A QoL mod that adds left click interaction to chat frame Advancements as well as an Advancement locator command.